 - Taking your waste to Hampshire County Council’s waste recycling centres.

 - Paying for an approved licensed waste carrier and signing a waste transfer note handing over responsibility to them.

 How do I know a waste carrier is legitimate?

 It is most important to ensure your waste is disposed of correctly.
 By law, you are personally responsible for ensuring the safe and correct disposal of your unwanted items, even if you have paid someone else to do it.
 If your waste is found dumped illegally you could be fined.

 An approved waste carrier will be licensed, and will provide paperwork signing over the responsibility for the waste from you to their service.
 The following will help with the process:

 - The Environment Agency provides an online register of waste carriers

 - Any approved waste carrier will have a licence available for your perusal

 The council will remove waste and rubbish left dumped by fly tippers on public highways and public land.
 We do not remove rubbish from private property but we can advise you on disposal, if you are unable to take it to your nearest public amenity site.

-Whenever possible, the council will prosecute those who fly tip and the law gives magistrates the power to fine offenders up to £50,000 in addition to a maximum prison sentence of two years.
+Whenever possible, the council will prosecute those who fly tip and the law gives magistrates the power to pass unlimited fines and/or 6 months’ custody.